 Your waterproofing system is as strong as its weakest link.
 Replacing your sump pump(s) maybe not enough to correct your flooding problem.
 The drainage system may be clogged or improperly installed.
 It may not be installed at the proper depth to capture the groundwater before it touches beneath your slab flooring.
 These are a few things to consider before installing a new sump pump.

 If your basement drainage system is up to snuff, then it is time to think about the configuration of your sump pump(s) and basket.
-A three-pump set is ideal for heavy downpours in bad drainage areas.
+A two-pump set is ideal for heavy downpours in bad drainage areas.
 They would be able to handle close to 8500 gallons an hour efficiently.
 However, if improperly installed the motors could burn out during a rainstorm and cause flooding.